Coast Guard, partner agencies, good Samaritans respond to boat fire near Honolulu

-Crews from Coast Guard Station Honolulu and the Honolulu Fire Department respond to a boat fire near Ala Wai Harbor in Honolulu, Hawaii, Aug.
-6, 2025.
-A good Samaritan vessel evacuated six people from the burning boat before the Coast Guard and Honolulu Fire Department crews extinguished the fire.
-(U.S. Coast Guard video)
+A crew from Coast Guard Station Honolulu and the Honolulu Fire Department responded to a boat fire near Ala Wai Harbor, Honolulu, Hawaii, August 6, 2025.
+A team of good Samaritans evacuated six people from the boat on fire before there were any injuries.
+(U.S. Coast Guard video by Petty Officer 3rd Class Avery Tibbets)

 |Date Taken: